siemdejong/sclicom/README.md

     ```
     python -c "import dpat"
     ```
+1. Windows only: if you use this library for use in scripts, make sure libvips is available, see <a href="#libvips">Prerequisites#libvips</a>.
+    If using this library in a script, make sure to properly install the package with
+    ```python
+    import dpat
+    dpat.install_windows("path/to/vips/bin")
+    ```
+    every time the package is used.
 <!-- 1.
 Check if CUDA is available for the installed Pytorch distribution.
     In a Python shell, execute
     ```python